Distance: 44-mile out and back

-At 22.2 miles you reach Yellow Bottom, a lovely spot with a rocky beach and swimming hole on one side of the road and developed campground on the other.
+At 22.2 miles you reach Yellow Bottom (or Yellowbottom), a lovely spot with a rocky beach and swimming hole on one side of the road and developed campground on the other.
 I turn around here.
 The ride back is close to effortless—just a few easy climbs to break up the long, gentle descents.

 I love this ride in sunshine, but it has a different kind of beauty when wet, also wonderful, so I wouldn’t write it off because of rain.
 The pitches are never steep enough to cause you any wet-road bike handling concern.